 George FitzRoy (1665-1716), Duke of Northumberland

-Her long estranged husband, Roger Palmer, died in 1705, and she married Major-General Robert "Beau" Fielding, an unscrupulous fortune-hunter whom she later had prosecuted for bigamy.
-She died at the age of 68 on 9 October 1709 at Chiswick Mall after suffering from an oedema, known at the time as dropsy, an illness which caused her to swell to a huge size and ravaged her once famous beauty.
+Her long-estranged husband, Roger Palmer, died in 1705, and she married Major-General Robert "Beau" Fielding, an unscrupulous fortune-hunter whom she later had prosecuted for bigamy.
+She died at the age of 68 on 9 October 1709 at Chiswick Mall after suffering from oedema, known at the time as dropsy, an illness that caused her to swell to a huge size and ravaged her once-famous beauty.
 Barbara was buried in the churchyard at St. Nicholas, Chiswick.